BLOODWOLF333/Brutal-Doom-Community-Expansion/.github/ISSUE_TEMPLATE/pull_request_template.md

 ---
 name: Pull Request
 about: Create a pull request for your changes to be reviewed and merged into the project.
-title: ''
+title: 'Brief title relating to your pull request's subject matter.'
 labels: ''
 assignees: ''

 ---
-### Title
-Brief title relating to your pull request's subject matter.

 ### Description
 Brief summary of what your pull request adds or fixes and the files changed.